Contribute and be proud of defending Software Freedom from monopolist control! We are intervening in the Apple vs. EC case: Find out more.

 • Fiduciary Programme

-The Fiduciary License Agreement (FLA) allows software projects to assign and consolidate copyrights to a named fiduciary, for the effective management of their copyright status by this fiduciary.
-This permits developers to focus on making great applications, rather than spending their time dealing with legal administration.
-While the FSFE no longer accepts new projects under the Fiduciary Programme, we continue to offer customisable versions of the Fiduciary License Agreement (FLA) for your use.
+The Fiduciary License Agreement (FLA) allows software projects to assign copyrights to a named fiduciary for its effective management.
+This allows developers to focus on development rather than spending time on legal administration.
+While the FSFE is no longer accepting new projects under the Fiduciary Programme, we continue to offer customisable versions of the FLA) for your use.

 • Upcycling AndroidFinished